stac-extensions/classification/README.md

 - 2: "Cloud"
 - 3: "Cloud shadow"

 `color_hint` only is intended to *hint* a reasonable color for clients to use and is not intended to define styling.
-See https://github.com/stac-extensions/raster/issues/17 and https://github.com/zakjan/cpt2json for discussion on passing styling as an item asset instead.
+See the [Raster Extension](https://github.com/stac-extensions/raster/issues/17) and [cpt2json](https://github.com/zakjan/cpt2json) for discussion on passing styling as an item asset instead.

 ## Contributing